noraracht/CONSULT/README.md

 ------------

 <!--Change to the CONSULT working directory and run the scripts below. -->
+###Database construction
-**Database construction:** To construct standard reference database, you can use the following command:
+To construct standard reference database, you can use the following command:
 ```
  ./main_map -i $INPUT_FASTA_FILE -o $DBNAME
 ```